 A student athlete who exhibits signs, symptoms, or behaviors consistent with a concussion in a practice or game will be removed from participation or competition at that time.
 A student athlete who has been removed from an interscholastic contest for a possible concussion or head injury may not return to that contest unless cleared to do so by a physician licensed to practice medicine in all its branches in Illinois or a certified athletic trainer.
-If not cleared to return to that contest, a student athlete may not return to play or practice until the student athlete has provided his or her school with written clearance form a physician licensed to practice medicine in all its branches in Illinois or a certified athletic trainer with a physician licensed to practice medicine in all its branches in Illinois or a certified athletic trainer with a physician licensed to practice medicine in all its branches in Illinois.
+If not cleared to return to that contest, a student athlete may not return to play or practice until the student athlete has provided his or her school with written clearance form a physician licensed to practice medicine in all its branches in Illinois or a certified athletic trainer working in conjunction with a physician licensed to practice medicine in all its branches in Illinois.